 About

-I’m also a mom of five boys (including triplets), and my work is profoundly shaped by lived experience—including parenting an autistic child.
-When traditional school wasn’t a good fit for my son, I found myself unexpectedly homeschooling.
-That journey transformed how I understand regulation, learning, and the importance of neurodiversity-affirming care.
-It also made me a fierce advocate for systems that better support neurodivergent kids and their families.
+I'm also a mom of five boys, and my clinical work has been profoundly shaped by lived experience, including parenting triplets and an autistic child.
+When traditional school wasn't a good fit for my son, I found myself unexpectedly homeschooling.
+That journey transformed how I understood regulation, learning, and what it really means to support a child in a way that honors who they are, rather than trying to change them to fit systems not built for them.
+My experience as a parent has made me a deeply committed advocate for children and their families and a clinician who genuinely gets it.

-I provide services for children and their families in a variety of ways, including in-clinic therapy, virtual consultations, parent coaching, and homeschooling support.
-My work is guided by DIR/Floortime, sensory integration, and current neuroscience.
-I believe parents are the experts on their children, and it is a privilege to come alongside parents and caregivers to look beneath surface behaviors to understand what the nervous system is communicating and to build practical, evidence-based supports that fit real life.
-My goal is for families to feel heard and confident in supporting and advocating for their children, and for children to feel heard and confident so they can reach their full potential and feel good about who they are, exactly as they are wired
+I believe parents are the experts on their children, and it's a privilege to come alongside families, looking beneath surface behaviors to understand what's driving challenges and building practical, evidence-based supports that fit real life.
+My goal is for parents to feel informed and confident in their parenting, and for children to feel understood and good about who they are.

-In my free time, I love being in nature, skiing with my family, and spending time with my dog, Teddy.
-I also love to paint and frequently incorporate art into OT sessions, as I find it an amazing way to express oneself, process emotions, and develop skills such as bilateral integration, fine motor control, and motor planning.
+In my free time, I love being in nature, skiing with my family, and spending time with my dog Teddy.
+I also love to paint, and I frequently bring art into OT sessions because it's a great way to express emotions, process experiences, and build skills like bilateral integration, fine motor control, and motor planning.